devleaks/cockpitdecks-docs/docs/Layout.md

 The default value of some attributes (like font, colors, and sizes) is fetched at the Cockpit level if they are not specified at the Layout level.

 # Pages
-Other files in the folder are considered as [[Page|Pages]] in the layout.
+Other files in the folder are considered to be [[Page|Pages]] in the layout.

 # Default Layout
-If a deck has no layout specified, Cockpitdeck will generate one with one default page that will display a logo image on the deck and use the first available push button to toggle X-Plane Map On or Off.
+If a deck has no layout specified, Cockpitdeck will generate one with one default page that will display a logo image on the deck (if it isi capable of displaying images...) and use the first available push button to toggle X-Plane Map On or Off.